igwgames/nes-starter-kit/README.md

     (Note: these will likely include changing the music engine, and doing stuff every other frame)
 21. Making the title screen prettier
     (Note: Probably means showing how to replace the text title screen with something prettier)
+22. Playing your game on a real NES
-22. Making a "real" cartridge
+23. Making a "real" cartridge

 ### Part 4: Advanced Topics